Thayer Lindsley Visiting Lecturer

 Availability

-To invite Stephen, please review the calendar below and contact them directly.
+To invite Mike, please review the calendar below and contact them directly.
 Please keep in mind, lecturers are working professionals and have busy schedules.
 They have agreed to keep the calendar up to date, but may not reflect recent activity.
 Please allow for a seven-day response.

 Airfare, meals, and other transportation costs are funded by the SEG.
 We require the host university/institution to cover hotel accommodation costs for one or two nights, and if possible, pick up and return the lecturer to the airport.